 Government Auditing Standards (or Yellow Book) has a unique perspective on ethics and transparency due to accountability owed to taxpayers, oversight bodies, and others.
 This course will discuss the foundational principles in the current Yellow Book relevant to independence.

-• Virginia Ethics for CPAs in Business 2025 (Virginia-approved)
+- Virginia Approved Ethics for CPAs in Business 2026

-This course provides an overview of ethical thought as well as the core values of the Virginia CPA in business and the application of these values to ethical reasoning.
-The AICPA Code of Professional Conduct is used as a basis for ethical conduct for CPAs in business and case studies are used to reinforce concepts.
+The course provides an overview of ethical thought as well as core values of a Virginia CPA in business and the application of these values to ethical reasoning.
+The AICPA Code of Professional Conduct is used.